jenkinsci/jenkins/CONTRIBUTING.md

 Most of the tests will be launched by the continuous integration instance, so there is no strict need to run full test suites before proposing a pull request.

+There are 3 profiles for tests:

+* `light-test` - only unit tests, no functional tests
+* `smoke-test` - run unit tests + a number of functional tests
+* `all-tests` - Runs all tests, with re-run (default)

 In addition to the included tests, you can also find extra integration and UI tests in the [Acceptance Test Harness (ATH)](https://github.com/jenkinsci/acceptance-test-harness) repository.
 If you propose complex UI changes, you should create new ATH tests for them.